 How to bring a grievance

-Sir William Fittall is being supported administratively by Jonathan Neil-Smith in the Central Secretariat of the Archbishops’ Council.
-He can be contacted by using the webform below.
+Sir William Fittall is being supported administratively by Sue Moore in the Central Secretariat of the Archbishops’ Council.
+They can be contacted by using the webform below.

 - The grievance has to relate to actions taken, or omissions, by bishops and certain other types of office holder in relation to the paragraphs of the Declaration (16-29 and 33) which deal with the making of arrangements for parishes and non-parochial places of worship which seek the priestly or episcopal ministry of men.